 When it comes to the body, keep in mind that this is the bulk of the text.
 Not only that, but it will be the most information-dense text.
 So you want to make sure it is as digestible as possible and not straining on the eye.

 With that being said, the best way to accomplish this is by incorporating san-serif fonts.
 These are fonts without serif, the strokes on the ends of letters that when packed together, can cause unnecessary clutter.
 After all, the official default language of Microsoft was noticeably changed from Times New Roman, a serif font, to Calibri, a sans-serif font, to usher in a new age of digitally consumed text to improve readability.

-There are many ways to create an aesthetically pleasingly and more importantly cohesive experience for customers when they land on your website.
-I encourage you to continue reading through our a few of our other blog articles to get some more in-depth content on this topic.
-Here is a good one to get started with: 7 Simple Website Solutions to Improve User Experience
+There are many ways to create an aesthetically pleasing and more importantly cohesive experience for customers when they land on your website.
+I encourage you to continue reading through a few of our other blog articles to get some more in-depth content on this topic.
+Here is a good one to get started with 7 simple website solutions to improve user experience.

 7. Call to Action